 - The warehouse operator checks that the correct carrier has been selected for the order, and then fills in the remaining information which is required for booking transport (e.g. number of packages or pallets).

-- The warehouse operator can now use the integration to send all the required data over to the TA system, with the click of a button.
+- The warehouse operator can now use the integration to send all the required data over to the shipping platform, with the click of a button.

-The most important consideration when choosing a TA system is that it needs to support the carriers which you intend to use.
-You also need to consider if you have any special demands on the workflow - for instance if you need the TA system to be able to automatically print transport labels.
+The most important consideration when choosing a shipping platform is that it needs to support the carriers which you intend to use.

-The Ongoing Warehouse WMS currently provides integrations available with the following TA systems:
+Ongoing WMS currently provides integrations available with the following shipping platforms:

 - Smart Send

-The following companies have developed their own integrations from their transport system to the Ongoing WMS:
+The following companies have developed their own integrations from their shipping platform to Ongoing WMS:

-If you wish to integrate with a TA system where the integration is provided by Ongoing, please see our guide on how to add an integration.
+If you wish to integrate with a shipping platform where the integration is provided by Ongoing, please see our guide on how to add an integration.